 Plants grown in a container need repotting when their roots poke out of the bottom of the container.
 Other signs that it's time for a new pot are slow growth and unusually rapid water usage.

-Preparing for the Move
+Prepare for the Move

 Choose a pot 1 or 2 inches larger in diameter than the current one, with at least one drainage hole in its base.
 To prevent potting soil from washing out of the pot when you water, cover the drainage hole with a coffee filter or fine-mesh screen.

-Lifting the Tree
+Remove the Tree

-It the money tree is small, place the thumb and forefinger of one hand around the base of its trunk and with your open palm resting on top of the soil.
+If the money tree is small, place the thumb and forefinger of one hand around the base of its trunk and with your open palm resting on top of the soil.
 Lift and invert the pot with the other hand so the tree slides out.

 Don't pull on the delicate trunk if the tree resists.
 Instead, bang the base of the pot lightly against the work surface to loosen the rootball until it slides out easily.
-Get help, if necessary, to lift a large money tree onto the work surface, and place the pot on its side before sliding it free.
+Get help, if necessary, to lift a large money tree onto the work surface, and place the pot on its side before sliding the tree free.

-Repotting the Tree
+Repot the Money Tree